-The problem?
-Well, as many SEOs tell me, they either have no knowledge or resources to implement the semantic markup themselves.
-As a result, they are forced to rely on the dev teams to do it (which, typically, means not getting the markup implemented for months on end).
+Unfortunately, many SEOs tell me they either have no knowledge or the resources to implement the structured data markup themselves.
+As a result, they are forced to rely on the dev teams to do it (which, typically, means not getting the markup implemented for months on end!).

-Couple that with the constant changes to the markup and the need to update it on the site regularly, and the frustration many SEOs have with schema becomes bluntly obvious.
+Couple that with the constant changes to the markup and the need to update it on the site regularly, and the frustration many SEOs have with schema becomes painfully obvious.

 How Important is the Schema Markup?

-Of course, I understand why they ask.
-Schema is highly technical, and many SEOs wonder whether it is worth investing time and effort into learning it properly.
+But because schema is highly technical, many SEOs wonder whether it's worth investing time and effort into.

-Well, it is.
-In fact, semantic markup helps improve your organic search ROI in a number of ways:
+The short answer is: It is!
+In fact, schema can help improve your organic search ROI in a number of ways:

-- It helps to provide a better search experience.
-With semantic markup, search engines can understand, index, and rank content for relevant phrases.
+- Provide a better search experience: With semantic markup, search engines can understand, index, and rank content for relevant phrases.

-- Schema boosts click-through rates.
-With schema, your search listings become more prominent in SERPs, and as a result, attract more clicks and visitors.
+- Boost click-through rates: With schema, your search listings become more prominent in SERPs, and as a result, attract more clicks and visitors.

-- Having schema properly implemented will also help you achieve higher rankings.
-Being able to understand the page’s content better will help Google to rank it for more relevant phrases, after all.
+- Achieve higher rankings: Being able to understand the page’s content better will help Google to rank it for more relevant phrases, after all.

 How Do You Create Schema Markup?